us-irs/sat-rs/satrs-book/src/modes-and-health.md

 3. Announce the mode
 4. Announce the mode recursively

-## Using ECSS PUS to perform mode commanding

 # Health

 Health is an important concept for systems and components which might fail.